Winston-Salem, N.C.-based bank BB&T Corp. has acquired Roseland, N.J.-based wholesale-insurance broker Crump Group Inc.

 BB&T says it will acquire Crump Property and Casualty Insurance Services and Crump Life Insurance Services for $570 million in cash from the private-equity firm J.C.
 Flowers & Co.

 BB&T says the deal is expected to add approximately $300 million in annual revenue to BB&T Insurance.

 J.C.
 Flowers acquired Crump in 2005 from Marsh when it was then a P&C wholesale-brokerage firm.
-Flowers went on to acquire BISYS, which is concentrated in wholesale-life products in 2007, and combined the two operations.
+Flowers in 2007 went on to acquire BISYS, which is concentrated in wholesale-life products, and combined the two operations.